Online Nutrition Programs

 30-Day Mindful Eating Challenge

 Mindful eating is, without a doubt, the most important yet underrated health strategy available.
-People all over the world struggle with mindless eating everyday: eating because they are bored, depressed, lonely, stressed, or for any other reason other than true physical hunger.
-But there is hope.
+People all over the world struggle with mindless eating everyday: eating because they are bored, depressed, lonely, stressed, or for any other reason other than physical hunger (this is normal BTW).
+And there is hope.
 I’ve created an online, supportive 30-day video reset program that addresses your Mind-Body and Food relationship.

 HERE’S WHAT YOU CAN EXPECT TO ACHIEVE DURING YOUR 30-DAY MINDFUL EATING CHALLENGE: